 3. Get Paid: We can get you paid in as little as 24 hours after filling out the online form.
 Choose check or wire.

-How much can I sell my Cartier Love bracelet for?
+How much can I sell Cartier Love bracelets for?

 Typically, Love bracelets sell for around 40%-50% of retail price.
 However, are multiple factors that affect the value of your Love bracelet.
 These include: